-With a Bachelor of Science in Nursing from the University of Kansas School of Nursing, you're prepared for success in any professional nursing practice, wherever health care is needed.
+With a Bachelor of Science in Nursing (BSN) from the University of Kansas School of Nursing, you'll be prepared for success in today's changing health care environment.

 The BSN program requires a total of 124 credit hours, including 62 in liberal arts and sciences prerequisite courses.